 This parameter is optional, and is applicable only if you are you are accessing data in DB2 for OS/390.
+This parameter is not valid on AS/400.

 The format of this parameter is: FINDEX =string

 where string is the string that specifies the USING STOGROUP block of the CREATE INDEX statement.